GreyActOwl1/TheaterTrack2/README.md

-# Android Project 4 - *Name of App Here*
+# Android Project 4 - TheaterTrack II

-Submitted by: Adrian
+Submitted by: Adrian Eastmond

-TheaterTrack II is a movie browsing app that allows users to browse ...
-[TODO]
+TheaterTrack is a movie-browsing app that allows users to browse movies currently playing in theaters and TV shows.

-Time spent: 4 hours spent in total
+Time spent: 5 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] **Choose any endpoint on The MovieDB API except `now_playing`**
+- [X] **Choose any endpoint on The MovieDB API except **`now_playing`****
   - Chosen Endpoint: `tv/popular`
 - [X] **Make a request to your chosen endpoint and implement a RecyclerView to display all entries**
 - [X] **Use Glide to load and display at least one image per entry**